Accepting Crypto Donations

 How does crypto mining affect the environment?

-You may have heard that crypto mining uses a lot of energy, as miners set up large server farms dedicated to validating transactions posted to the blockchain in order "mine" new cryptocurrency tokens as a reward.
+You may have heard that Bitcoin mining uses a lot of energy, as miners set up large server farms dedicated to validating transactions posted to the blockchain in order "mine" new cryptocurrency tokens as a reward.
 We understand that this is a concern for many nonprofits, while we also recognize the value and innovation in this new industry, as well as its potential to generate substantial new sources of donations to charity.
 We're closely following research and the efforts being made to shut down outdated farms and focus on renewable energy sources.